Freedom-Jack/Ciphers/README.md

 <img src="images/RSA_generation.png" width="325">

 ### Chinese Remainder Theorem
 Chinese Remainder theorem is a technique which is develop by Chinese military strategist Sun Tzu.
-It helps in RSA algorithm constructing the original message, the plain text, faster without raising the number to a big power.
+It helps in RSA algorithm constructing the original message, the plain text, faster without raising the number to a big power.\
+The original question was asked in a poem, which it says:
+>There are certain things whose number is unknown.
+If we count them by threes, we have two left over; by fives, we have three left over; and by sevens, two are left over.
+How many things are there?

 ### Miller-Rabin Primality Test
 Miller-Rabin Primality test is a test utilize the contraposition of Fermat's little theorem and square root test.
 It is one of the simplest test for a number's primality, which helps us to find the two prime factors during our RSA cipher generation process.